Abc-Arbitrage/ZeroLog/README.md

 The second goal implies a major design choice: the actual logging is completely asynchronous.
 It means that writing messages to the appenders obviously occurs in a background thread, but also that *all formatting operations are delayed to be performed just before the appending*. **No formatting occurs in the calling thread**; the log data is merely marshalled to the background logging thread in the more efficient way possible.

- Internally, each logging call data (context, log messages, arguments, etc.) will be serialized to a pooled log event, before being enqueued in a concurrent data structure the background logging thread consumes.
+Internally, each logging call data (context, log messages, arguments, etc.) will be serialized to a pooled log message, before being enqueued in a concurrent data structure the background logging thread consumes.
 The logging thread will then format the log messages and append them to the configured appenders.

 ## Getting started